 In Notting Hill there’s a small pocket of superlatively chic shopping awaiting your attentions – Ledbury Road and its environs.
-If you’re staying in one of our Notting Hill vacation rentals, like the Marlborough or Stuart, well, you’re a very lucky thing as you’re a hop, skip and a jump from this stylish enclave at the west end of Westbourne Grove.
+If you’re staying in one of our Notting Hill vacation rentals, well, you’re a very lucky thing as you’re a hop, skip and a jump from this stylish enclave at the west end of Westbourne Grove.
 But shoppers take note, it’s quick and easy to reach Notting Hill from nearly all of our apartments, so you can search for antique treasures on Portobello Road and spend a leisurely afternoon exploring the rest of oh so charming Notting Hill.

 The fun starts at the corner of Westbourne Grove and Pembridge Road with the sleek Space N.K (127-131 Westbourne Grove).
 Behold!
 Its wonderfully curated selection of beauty products from around the world is a constant source of temptation and delight.